Texas Mediator Field Study 2025

 4. The Isolation Spiral

-• Two-thirds of respondents described feeling professionally isolated.
+• 37 of 58 respondents described feeling professionally isolated.

 • Many noted that peer contact only happens during continuing education events and conferences.